 Also on Grandfather's flank, the moderate Beacon Heights Trail, at Milepost 305.2, is an easy walk to a great view.
 It's just 0.3-mile (about 0.7-mile round-trip) to rocky domes that also look down on Pisgah National Forest's rippling lowlands.

 At Milepost 290.4 north of Blowing Rock, the expansive view from the roadside Thunder Hill Overlook plummets east to the Piedmont from 3,795 feet.
 For a breezy, even bigger picture perspective, cross the Parkway to the nearby hilltop.
-(Or try an iconic view in Blowing Rock-The Blowing Rock, a major High Country attraction.
-One of the state's classic travel destinations, with inspiring views.)

 This 5,500-foot mountain, a recent state park just 11 miles north of Boone, has a nearly 2-mile out-and-back trail (moderately strenuous, but gradual) that reaches a knock-your-socks-off summit view.
 North lies Virginia's highest peak, Mount Rogers.
 Mount Mitchell, East's loftiest, soars to the south, along with Grandfather Mountain and the East's highest ski areas, Beech Mountain and Sugar Mountain.
 This park is all about winter, so bring your snowshoes then!

 Boone's paved greenway trail winds into a hidden valley.
 When the town disappears, hikers and bikers are surrounded by colorful scenes as they wander along the South Fork of the New River.
-This perfect family destination offers many picnic sites and even the historic ruins of the early 1900s first hydroelectric generation station in the northwestern mountains.
+This perfect family destination offers many picnic sites and even the historic ruins of the early 1900's first hydroelectric generation station in the northwestern mountains.

-Click here to learn more about how to help preserve the awe-inspiring environment around Boone!
+Learn more about how to help preserve the awe-inspiring environment around Boone!